cesarenaldi/wire-invoke/README.md

 # wire-invoke [![Build Status](https://secure.travis-ci.org/cesarenaldi/wire-invoke.png?branch=master)](http://travis-ci.org/cesarenaldi/wire-invoke)

 This wire.js plugin add a new facet to the default DSL set that is useful to invoke a function inside your wire spec.
-Compared with the buil-in `create` facet, `invoke` also accepts function passed as reference (i.e. `$ref`).
+Compared with the buil-in `create` facet, `invoke` also invoke your function passed as reference with a custom arguments set (see Basic usage).

 ## Getting Started
 Install the module with: `npm install git://github.com/cesarenaldi/wire-invoke.git`